Gabriel Medina: Life and career

-In the 2021 season, Medina managed to clinch his 3rd world title and did so in definitive fashion by winning 3 of the 8 tour events and placing running-up at three events as well.
+In the 2021 season, Medina managed to clinch his 3rd world title in definitive fashion by winning 3 of the 8 tour events and placing runner-up in three events.
 The win saw Medina join Tom Curren, Andy Irons and Mick Fanning with three World Titles.
-With 16 WSL Championship Tour (CT) event wins and 29 Final appearances under his belt, Medina is one of the most experienced surfers when it comes to producing the best surfing under pressure.
+With 16 WSL Championship Tour (CT) event wins and 29 final appearances under his belt, Medina is one of the most experienced surfers when it comes to producing the best surfing under pressure.
 Medina is 2nd only to Kelly Slater for the most World Titles among surfers currently on the CT.

 In January 2022, Medina announced that he would take an indefinite leave from competitive surfing to focus on his mental health.
 In March, Medina underwent elective surgery to correct a deviated nasal septum.
 The procedure aimed to improve Medina's breathing which has been an issue for him in competition.
-In April, Medina announced that he would be returning to the 2022 season after having missed the first 5 CT events and was awarded the men's 2022 WSL season wildcard, which gave him entry into all CT events following the Mid-season Cut and made him eligible for the WSL Final 5 rankings and an opportunity to compete for the 2022 season title.
+In April, Medina announced that he would be returning to the 2022 season after having missed the first 5 CT events and was awarded the men's 2022 WSL season wildcard, giving him entry into all CT events following the mid-season cut and made him eligible for the WSL Final 5 rankings and an opportunity to compete for the 2022 season title.
 He competed in his first 2022 season event at the Quiksilver Pro G-Land, where he placed 3rd.
 He also placed 3rd at his second event of the season at the El Salvador Pro.
 However, at his 3rd competitive event of the season at the Oi Rio Pro, Medina fell on his board and picked up an injury to his left knee, which ruled him out for the rest of the season.

+On 3 March 2024, Medina won the men's final at the ISA World Surfing Games, which qualified him for the 2024 Olympic Games as Brazil's third competitor.
+During the Olympics, Medina had the highest single-wave score of the tournament with a 9.9, and a picture of his subsequent landing appearing to float in mid-air became viral.
+The semifinal against Jack Robinson had Medina eliminated only surfing one wave, as the Tahitian sea calmed down and did not offer another opportunity for him to score.
+Medina then beat Alonso Correa to get the bronze medal.

+On 11 January 2025, Medina announced on his Instagram that he sustained a pectoral injury during a session in Maresias, Brazil, forcing Medina to withdraw from an unspecified number of events in the 2025 WSL Championship Tour.
+The World Surf League later confirmed that Medina withdrew from the first three events of the 2025 World Surf League Championship Tour in Hawaii, Abu Dhabi, and Portugal.